jfisher009/NationalCyberLeagueResource/README.md

   - [Proxy](https://portswigger.net/burp/documentation/desktop/tools/proxy/getting-started#:~:text=Burp%20Proxy%20lies%20at%20the,traffic%20passing%20in%20both%20directions.): Proxy your web traffic through Burp and analyze what is happening
   - [Repeater](https://portswigger.net/burp/documentation/desktop/tools/repeater/using): After intercepting traffic in the proxy, got to "Actions" > "Send to Repeater" to use the repeater with a web request.
 You can view, modify, and send web requests to the server, and catch the response so that you can analyze how the web server is working.
   - [HTTP History](https://portswigger.net/burp/documentation/desktop/tools/proxy/history/getting-started-http-history#:~:text=The%20HTTP%20history%20tab%20displays,useful%20parameters%20and%20other%20inputs.): This is a list of all the URLs that have been sent through the proxy.
 This can let you see what resources are being requested and look for any interesting or anomalous requests.
+- [Postman](https://www.postman.com/downloads/): Postman helps create and repeate API calls.
+This can help get information out of a server anv easily view what the server is sending back.
+It is easy to save API calls for later to rerun or modify after you discover more information.
 - [Exploit DB](https://www.exploit-db.com/): Once you know what services or what OS is running on a server, look that up in Exploit DB and see what vulnerabilities may exist that you can take advantage of.
 - [Metasploit](https://docs.rapid7.com/metasploit/getting-started/): Metasploit is very versitile and can help with many problems.
 Once you understand the server, what is running on it, and what vulnerabilities it may have, jump into Metasploit and see if there are any modules that may be helpful.